URCF/urcf_workshops/_sources/python_programming/01-intro.md

 inflam_001
 ```

-When we want to make use of a function, referred to as calling the function,
+When we want to make use of a function, referred to as *calling* the function,
-we follow its name by parentheses.
-The parentheses are important:
+we type its name, followed by parentheses.
+The parentheses are important: if you
-if you leave them off, the function doesn't actually run!
+leave them off, the function doesn't actually run!
+Sometimes you will include
-Sometimes you will include values or variables inside the parentheses for the function to use.
+values or variables inside the parentheses for the function to use.
+In the case
-In the case of `print`,
+of `print`, we use the parentheses to tell the function what value we want to
-we use the parentheses to tell the function what value we want to display.
+display.
+We will learn more about how functions work and how to create our own
-We will learn more about how functions work and how to create our own in later episodes.
+in later episodes.

 We can display multiple things at once using only one `print` call: